-It is the policy of Council to identify designated Blueberry Management Unit on the Generalized Future Land Use and Zoning Maps and to require that any development within a Blueberry Management Unit be referred to the Agriculture Branch, Department of Fisheries, Forestry and Agriculture before issuing a development permit.
+It is the policy of Council to identify designated Blueberry Management Unit on the Generalized Future Land Use and Zoning Maps.
+Any development within a Blueberry Management Unit be referred to the Agriculture Branch, Department of Fisheries, Forestry and Agriculture before issuing a development permit.